DanielPDWalker/Astrophoto-API/README.md

 - You can login as admin in the browsable API area as well, top right of the top bar.

 Please note: You will have to navitage to the application folder and activate the virtual enviroment whenever you want to run it!

-(Or right click in the folder and "Open terminal here" or something like that, then start with your commands).
+You can right click in the folder and "Open terminal here" or something like that, start your virtual enviroment then start with your commands without the navigation though!

 ## Images
 <hr>